 Patients in nursing home can also become victims of emotional abuse.
-Emotional abuse can be best described as something that causes pain, anguish, distress; or being verbally insulted, ignored or intimidated.
+Emotional abuse can be best described as something that causes pain, anguish, distress; or being verbally insulted or assaulted, ignored or intimidated.
 Some signs of emotional abuse to look out for include:

 - Withdrawal or an unwillingness to communicate

 - Odd and unusual behavior such as bed wetting, thumb sucking, biting or rocking back and forth